-With the advice and guidance of third sector partners, we are developing a lived experience forum.
-The creation of this forum is to fill a gap the team has in gaining lived experience, insight and guidance into strategic decisions they are making.
-It is hoped that this forum will be a model for other teams in the Service to adopt.
+With the advice and guidance of Third-Sector partners, we are developing a lived experience forum.
+The creation of this forum will help us gaining lived experience, insight and guidance into strategic decisions we are making.

+It is hoped that this forum will be a model for other teams in the service to adopt.

-Schedule care mental health training.
-We are setting up a training schedule to trial the use of the new mental health training package put together by the mental health and dementia team, guidance and expertise from See Me, and with the insights from volunteers and patients.
-We believe this will greatly help scheduled care call handlers in dealing with people in mental health distress and improve communication between both parties.
+Scheduled care mental health training

+We are setting up a training schedule to trial the use of the new mental health training package put together by the mental health and dementia team, guidance and expertise from See Me - with the insights from volunteers and patients.

+This work was undertaken after a plea from scheduled care call handlers for more guidance in dealing with mental health patients, particularly with regard to communication.